Chief Executive Officer

 Chief Policy and Partnerships Officer

 As chief policy and partnerships officer, Jackie Gran oversees New Leaders’ efforts to create a supportive policy environment for school leaders and high-performing school leadership preparation programs across the country.
-These federal, state and local policy efforts are designed to create the working conditions that allow highly effective school leaders to succeed, such as autonomy, accountability and management that fosters professional growth.
+These federal, state and local policy efforts are designed to create the working conditions that allow highly effective school leaders to succeed, such as balanced autonomy and management that fosters professional growth.
 Before joining New Leaders in 2011, Jackie spent two years at the U.S. Department of Education serving as a special assistant in the Offices of the Secretary and Deputy Secretary and as a senior advisor in the Office of Planning, Evaluation and Policy Development.
 She was previously the national director of growth and policy at New Leaders, overseeing the selection competition for new district partners.
 Jackie taught middle school as a Teach For America corps member in New York City.
 She also served as a legislative aide to Senator Kennedy on the Senate Health, Education, Labor and Pensions Committee.
 She earned a bachelor’s degree from Wellesley College and a master’s degree from Pace University.

 Chief Talent Officer